jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 ## Sidebar

-You can modify the sidebar properties, for example you can disable the collapsed mini sidebar mode, start with a collapsed sidebar, choose the breakpoint where the sidebar expands, remember the collapsed state between page loads, change the scrollbar theme or auto hide option, disable the sidebar navigation accordion and change the sidebar animation speed.
+You can modify the sidebar properties, for example you can disable the collapsed mini sidebar mode, start with a collapsed sidebar, choose the breakpoint where the sidebar expands, remember the collapsed state between page loads, change the scrollbar theme or auto hide option, pick one of the built-in navigation styles, disable the sidebar navigation accordion and change the sidebar animation speed.

 The following configuration options are available: